-There are many other alternatives to A&E which you might want to investigate first.
+There are many other alternatives to A&E which you might want to try first.
 Check the urgent medical help page.

 This booklet, When Should I Worry – your guide to coughs, colds, ear ache and sore throats, provides useful information if you are concerned about the health of a child.
 You should not rely on it for children aged three months or less.

 Our dedicated children’s accident and emergency department is open between 8am and midnight, seven days a week.
 It is located in Ormskirk hospital, where children under the age of 16 are seen.

 The department is staffed by registered children’s nurses, emergency nurse practitioners and children’s doctors.
 All children brought in are seen directly by a doctor and supervision is given by consultants from both paediatric and emergency medicine backgrounds.